-Uma and Kana were just over 1 years old when they joined Sleep School.
+Uma and Kana were both just over one year old when they joined Batelle.
 Their moms, Misty and Cathy, had been struggling with sleep for some time and had to each sleep in a separate room with one of the twins.

 For so long we had wanted to have a family, and then we had these precious, perfect babies, and we were already exhausted from years of fertility treatments, postpartum depression, and the exhaustion of having multiples.
 The twins weren’t able to sleep in the same room because they kept each other up.

 The only way that any of us could get any sleep was to each take a baby into a separate room.
 Uma could only nap for about 20-30 minutes at a time.
 They both struggled and had to be held and rocked to sleep for naps and at night.
 It took an hour or so of fighting sleep to get them down.

 When we hit the breaking point, we were averaging about two hours of sleep per night.
 We just needed our children to sleep.
 Another factor was that I was seeing Uma starting to get a little more stressed during the day.
 I actually started to see her emotionally responding in ways that mirrored my frustration that she was starting to pick up.
 Her cortisol levels were at this point because I would get so frustrated trying to get her to sleep.

 Initially hearing what the process would be like and what was expected to happen, I really didn’t believe that it would work.
 We were thinking we would get our money back, so there was nothing to lose.
 I felt like we were at the end of our options though.
 We were very skeptical when we were told that the twins would both be sleeping through the night by the end of the two weeks AND that they would be sleeping in the same room.